GenieFramework/Genie.jl/docs/src/tutorials/4-1--Developing_MVC_Web_Apps.md

 Here is a complete walk-through of developing a feature rich MVC app with Genie, including both user facing web pages, a REST API endpoint, and user authentication.
+You can see and clone the full app here: https://github.com/essenciary/genie-watch-tonight

 ---